Fudan-iGEM/2024-wiki/src/hardware.md

 Compared to traditional filtration devices and biofilm reactors, our customized fiber boasts advantages.
 The reversibility of our fiber weaving process allows for recycling and reuse, effectively extending the product's lifespan and release the environmental burden.
 Futhermore, the fiber's construction is characterized by low energy consumption.
 Our customized fiber serves as a platform that bridges [our engineered bacteria](/fudan/part-collection) to practical applications and offers an efficient, environmentally friendly new strategy for wastewater treatment.

 ## Fiber Design

 Our fiber uses carbon nanotubes as a skeleton and agarose gel are wrapped around the nanotubes.
 Subsequently, we assemble several carbon nanotubes into bundles through a spiral extrusion method, generating the carbon nanotube-agarose gel (aCNT) composite fiber, which provides a growth platform for [our engineered bacteria](/fudan/part-collection).
 We referenced the method for preparing graphene composite microwires by [Professor Hyung-Jun Koo](https://kooslab.seoultech.ac.kr/subList/20000000791)[^5] and the method for preparing high-performance fiber electrodes by [Professor Peng Huisheng](https://penglab.fudan.edu.cn) in our university[^6], and made adjustments so that our composite fibers have good performance while carrying bacteria.
 We actually adjusted the ratio of the two components in the solution to optimize the way agarose gel to encapsulate the carbon nanotubes, making it easier for bacteria to attach.
-The aCNT composite fiber works as a carrier that allows the bacteria to perform normal life activities and engage in recovering nickel ([Figure 3](#fig1)).
+[The aCNT composite fiber](#fig1) works as a carrier that allows the bacteria to perform normal life activities and engage in recovering nickel.

 <div style="text-align: center;" id="fig1">
     <img src="https://static.igem.wiki/teams/5115/hardware-hkx/hardware-1.jpg" style="width: 100%">